-->

 Figure 18.
 Emulated stack with example command string

-When Alien Labs searched for the obtained command lines, we got an interesting result in StackOverflow where a user complains about a suspicious process in their machine.
+When LevelBlue Labs searched for the obtained command lines, we got an interesting result in StackOverflow where a user complains about a suspicious process in their machine.
 This indicates that the threat is being used in the wild.

 Other variants